 In this blog, we’ll explore the ins and outs of rebates and rebate management: what they are, how they work, why they’re so important and how you can leverage the right tools to overcome their unique challenges by working with a rebate processing company.

-Rebate management is the process of recording supplier agreements, tracking purchases and sales against those agreements, and managing accruals and rebate claims in a timely manner.
+Rebate management is the collaborative process of recording supplier agreements, tracking purchases and sales against those agreements and managing accruals and rebate claims in a timely manner.

 Proper rebate management can be a headache for any business, regardless of the scale of their rebate programs.
 Often, whole teams are dedicated to using legacy systems to follow inefficient processes, reducing productivity and negating the intended benefit of the rebate agreements commercial teams have negotiated brilliant terms for.